itaru2622/bluesky-selfhost-env/README.md

          - ok: find users with 'display-name' after user configures it in his/her profile page.
          - none(without any error): find users with full qualified handle name before display-name configured in his/her profile page.
    -  ok: discover feed in '#feeds' on social-app after feed-generator joined and executed feed-generator/scripts/publishFeedGen.ts.
-   -  not yet: post an article in feed (and crawered/notifying by/to bgs).
+   -  not tested: post an article in feed.
-   -  not yet: view post in feed (channel) on social-app.
+   -  not tested: view post in feed (channel) on social-app.
    -  not tested: regarding moderation
    -  ok: websocket subscribing; tested with feed-generator, and websocat to pds/bgs.